The Master (American TV series): Premise

 The character of Teri McAllister triggers John Peter McAllister's return to America by writing a letter to him.
 She is constantly on the move, and has been spotted in New Orleans (about six months to a year before she contacted her father; she was already using his surname at the time) Ellerston, Atlanta, and New York - working briefly but very successfully as a fashion model in the last city.
 She is secretive about her personal information, never giving out an address or a phone number.
 In her modelling career, she rebuffed the villainous fashion designer and jewel thief Simon Garrett when he tried to romance her, and was on friendly terms with Gina, an FBI agent posing as an executive at the modelling agency.
-After Teri moved on, Gina impersonated her in order to trap Garrett, becoming entangled with Max and the Master in the process.
+After Teri moved on, Gina impersonated her in order to trap Garrett, becoming entangled with Keller and McAllister in the process.
 Teri does not appear to have been aware of Gina's profession, and Gina's impersonation is aimed at people who don't know Teri well, so her behavior in the role should not be taken as necessarily typical of the other woman's.
 Teri herself is only seen in photographs: she appears as a strikingly attractive woman, somewhere in her mid or early twenties (despite dialogue in "Fat Tuesday" indicating her to be 28 or 29), with dark blue eyes and heavy black hair.
 She is the result of a two-month affair between McAllister and a woman called Laura Kennedy, at the end of the Korean War.
-McAllister asks Gina with sincere curiosity about Teri's mother, in a way that suggests he still has some interest in the mother of his daughter (even though "nobody could live with Laura Kennedy" for long) and believes her to be alive.
+McAllister asks Gina with sincere curiosity about Teri's mother, in a way that suggests he still has some interest in the mother of his daughter and believes her to be alive.
 In addition to her brief modelling career, she was also a pilot of racing planes for a time (circa her visit to New Orleans).
 Most information about her comes from "Fat Tuesday" and "The Good, the Bad, and the Priceless", both stories about women who know her vaguely and use her name to trap a villain.